 But, not only are the oceans warming, they're also becoming more acidic.
 Remember that the oceans are the largest reservoir of carbon on earth, and increasing amounts of carbon dioxide are being transferred from the atmosphere to the ocean.
 When carbon dioxide is dissolved in ocean water, carbonic acid forms, and with increased carbonic acid formation, ocean water is very gradually acidifying.
 On one hand, photosynthetic algae may benefit from from the increased carbon availability in the ocean since they rely on carbon dioxide for photosynthesis.
 But, on the other hand, the changing chemistry of ocean water negatively affects species like oysters, clams, sea urchins, various corals, and species that are vital parts of the food chain for larger fish.
 With about a billion people worldwide using food from the ocean as a primary source of nutrition, the health of fish and other species in the ocean is an important economic and food security issue.

 Not surprisingly, as the world has warmed, the amount of ice in polar regions has declined.
 In particular, it's warm enough to melt ice in the Arctic for a longer period of time during the year, leading to declining ice coverage, thickness, and volume.
-Scientists are keeping taps on two main "types" of ice -- sea ice and ice sheets.
+Scientists are keeping tabs on two main "types" of ice -- sea ice and ice sheets.
 Sea ice is simply frozen ocean water.
 Areas of sea ice tend to grow during the winter and shrink during the summer due to melting.
 Since 1979 (when satellite observations of sea ice began), Arctic sea ice has notably declined.
 Scientists often compare each year's minimum extent, which typically occurs in September in the Arctic, to decipher trends.
 As shown in the animation below, September sea ice extent in the Arctic has declined by about 13 percent per decade since 1979.
 Also note that, much like with global temperatures, there are some ups and downs -- short-term fluctuations driven by natural variability, but the overall trend is certainly downward.

 Longer-term reconstructions of Arctic sea ice, like this animation showing Arctic sea ice concentration between 1914 and 2013 (credit: Zachary Labe) puts the recent decline in perspective.
 What are some consequences of the decline in Arctic sea ice?
 Well, for starters, less ice means lower albedo for the Arctic region as a whole, leading to additional warming from increased absorption of solar radiation.
 A warming Arctic with less sea ice also has the potential to alter temperature gradients across the Northern Hemisphere (temperature differences between the poles and equator), which as you know can affect the development of mid-latitude low-pressure systems and atmospheric circulation patterns.